alexlwhite/ISC_Model/README.md

 # ISC_Model
 Data and Matlab code for the "Independent Systems with Competition" (ISC) model from White, Rolfs and Carrasco (2015) Running the script RunISCModel will load in real data, and generate predicted d' levels using the function ISCModel.
+It saves the predictions in a mat file ISCModelFit_{date} and makes a figure DataWithISCModelPreds.eps.

 The real psychophysical data are contained in the Matlab file FBAxSADPrimes.mat matrices X1Ds and X2Ds, of d' accuracy measures.